MicrosoftDocs/memdocs/memdocs/intune/configuration/custom-settings-macos.md

   You can also add device tokens to your `.mobileconfig` files.
 Device tokens are used to add device-specific information.
 For example, to show the serial number, enter `{{serialnumber}}`.
 On the device, the text shows similar to `123456789ABC`, which is unique to each device.
 When entering variables, be sure to use curly brackets `{{ }}`.
 [App configuration tokens](../apps/app-configuration-policies-use-ios.md#tokens-used-in-the-property-list) includes a list of variables that can be used.
 You can also use `deviceid` or any other device-specific value.

   > [!NOTE]
   > Variables aren't validated in the UI, and are case sensitive.
 As a result, you may see profiles saved with incorrect input.
-For example, if you enter `{{DeviceID}}` instead of `{{deviceid}}`, then the literal string is shown instead of the device’s unique ID.
+For example, if you enter `{{DeviceID}}` instead of `{{deviceid}}`, then the literal string is shown instead of the device's unique ID.
 Be sure to enter the correct information.

 Select **OK** > **Create** to save your changes.
 The profile is created and shown in the profiles list.